 Every brand should have a color palette.
 Using the same color palette in all your design does not only help to build brand recognition: it’s also a key ingredient in your communication.
-You know how blue is conveyed as ‘cold’, ‘water’, ‘peaceful’?
+Do you know how blue is conveyed as ‘cold’, ‘water’, ‘peaceful’?
 And how red signifies ‘hot’, ‘passion’ and sometimes ‘sexy’?
 Colors have meanings.
 And you should make use of them if you want to build a solid brand.

 But how to pick your palette?